 Phase One: Alarm

-The first response to stress is alarm.
+The first response to stress is an alarm.
 An alarm is the body's response to a perceived threat, which initially activates the sympathetic nervous system response.

-During this alarm phase, the brain flashes signals to systems throughout the body to go on red-alert.
+During this alarm phase, the brain flashes signals to systems throughout the body to go on red alert.
 This reaction is mediated by the Hypothalamus gland, which is considered the control center of the brain.

 An essential part of the alarm phase is the activation of the adrenal glands, which produce cortisol and other stress hormones.